microsoft/QuantumKatas/README.md

 Follow the steps in the [QDK install guide](https://docs.microsoft.com/azure/quantum/install-command-line-qdk) for Visual Studio, Visual Studio Code or other editors.

+Running the Q# projects of the Katas locally requires downloading and installing the [.NET 6.0 SDK](https://dotnet.microsoft.com/download).
+You can do this even if you have another .NET version installed, since multiple versions are supported side-by-side.

 ### Download the Quantum Katas <a name="download" /> ###